PyLink/PyLink/RELNOTES.md

 This release contains all changes from 1.3.0, as well as the following:

 #### New features
-- **Experimental daemonization support via `pylink -d`!** [issue#187](https://github.com/GLolol/PyLink/issues/187)
+- **Experimental daemonization support via `pylink -d`**. [issue#187](https://github.com/GLolol/PyLink/issues/187)
+- New (alpha-quality) `antispam` plugin targeting mass-highlight spam: it supports any combination of kick, ban, quiet (mute), and kill as punishment. [issue#359](https://github.com/GLolol/PyLink/issues/359)
-- Clientbot now supports expansions such as `$nick` in autoperform
+- Clientbot now supports expansions such as `$nick` in autoperform.
 - Relay now translates STATUSMSG messages (e.g. `@#channel` messages) for target networks instead of passing them on as-is. [issue#570](https://github.com/GLolol/PyLink/issues/570)
 - Relay endburst delay on InspIRCd networks is now configurable via the `servers::NETNAME::relay_endburst_delay` option.
+- The servermaps plugin now shows the uplink server name for Clientbot links
+- Added `--trace / -t` options to the launcher for integration with Python's `trace` module.

 #### Feature changes
-- New (alpha-quality) `antispam` plugin targeting mass-highlight spam: it supports any combination of kick, ban, quiet (mute), and kill as punishment. [issue#359](https://github.com/GLolol/PyLink/issues/359)
 - **Reverted the commit making SIGHUP shutdown the PyLink daemon**.
 Now, SIGUSR1 and SIGHUP both trigger a rehash, while SIGTERM triggers a shutdown.
 - The `raw` command has been split into a new plugin (`plugins/raw.py`) with two permissions: `raw.raw` for Clientbot networks, and `raw.raw.unsupported_network` for other protocols.
 Using raw commands outside Clientbot is not supported. [issue#565](https://github.com/GLolol/PyLink/issues/565)
 - The servermaps plugin now uses two permissions for `map` and `localmap`: `servermaps.map` and `servermaps.localmap` respectively
-- The servermaps plugin now shows the uplink server name for Clientbot links
-- Added `--trace / -t` options to the launcher for integration with Python's `trace` module.
 - `showuser` and `showchan` now consistently report times in UTC

 #### Bug fixes